 These prebuilt customer survey templates are easy to edit and can be sent out in minutes.
-Take Delighted for a test drive and survey 250 customers with the customizable template of your choice.
+Take our experience management software solution for a test drive and survey 250 customers with the customizable template of your choice.

 Collecting feedback: Where, when and how often to deliver your customer survey

 The next step in using a prebuilt customer survey template to collect feedback is deciding how this survey will be delivered, when it will be delivered, and how often you want to contact your customers.